rjram14/Product-List-app/README.md

 You can delete or rename the other files.

 You may create subdirectories inside src.
 For faster rebuilds, only files inside src are processed by Webpack.
-You need to put any JS and CSS files inside src, or Webpack won’t see them.
+You need to put any JS and CSS files inside src

 Only files inside public can be used from public/index.html.
 Read instructions below for using assets from JavaScript and HTML.